quixio/quix-streams/docs/publish.md

 There are several helper functions to add new timestamps to `Buffer`, `TimeseriesData`, and `EventData` instances with several types of date/time formats.

-These are all the common helper functions:
+These are the helper functions:

 === "Python"